ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is expected that AUTH\_CRED\_C is identified by reference in the "cnf" claim of the access token.

+   The "cnf" claim MUST specify either; 1) the authentication credential AUTH\_CRED\_C that C specified in its POST request to the /token endpoint when requesting the first access token in the series which the issued access token belongs, or 2) a reference to that specific authentication credential AUTH\_CRED\_C.

 When issuing the first access token of a token series, AS MAY include additional fields in the EDHOC\_Information object (see {{edhoc-parameters-object}}) specified in the "edhoc\_info" claim of the access token.

 The access token needs to be protected for various reasons.
 To prevent manipulation of the content, it needs to be integrity protected.
 Also, RS has to be able to verify that the access token is issued by a trusted AS, by achieving source authentication.
 Depending on the use case and deployment, the access token may need to be confidentiality protected, for example due to privacy reasons.